 on social media

-Stay connected – and be the first to know when there is a new product, development, or training video about induction heating.
+Stay connected – and be the first to know when there is a new product, development, or training video about inductive heating.

 News around induction heating

-When metals are brought into contact with alternating magnetic fields thermal energy occurs that heats them up precisely.
+When conductive materials such as metals are brought into contact with alternating magnetic fields thermal energy occurs that heats them up precisely.
 Therefore, workpieces are inserted in an inductor through which an alternating current runs.
 The resistance created by the alternating voltage generates heat directly in the workpiece.